CamdenClark/anchor-book/accounts/1-initialize.md

 that we're using to model our simple counter.
 We have one property, `count`, which will store the current value of the counter for any account.

 You'll notice that this struct has a Rust decorator, `#[account]`.
-This tells anchor that this struct can be used to model an account's data.
+This is a special Anchor decorator that denotes that this struct can be used to model an account's data.
 Under the hood, Anchor will serialize and deserialize the data for any account marked with this struct into this data structure.

 Let's look at that now.